 2. Body Talks

-Like a baby crying out for its mother, your dog will try to grab your attention.
 Barking, whining and howling are the strongest indicators that your dog can’t bear to see you leave them alone!
-Similarly, being that little bit naughty, such as scratching at the doors and attempting to escape aren’t fun, so take this as a warning sign.
-We’re all naturally skilled at knowing how to pull on our loved one’s heart strings and your canine companion is no different; acting ‘upset’ by hiding and giving the cold shoulder is one of the ways your dog is trying to stop you from leaving!
+Similarly, being that little bit naughty such as scratching at the doors and attempting to escape, are your dog’s way of communicating their anxiety towards being left alone.
+We’re all naturally skilled at knowing how to pull on our loved one’s heart strings and your canine companion is no different; acting ‘upset’ by hiding and giving the cold shoulder is one of the ways your dog is trying to stop you from leaving.

 3. How can I help my dog stay home alone?

 There is no better feeling than returning to a safe space when life gets a bit too much.
-Whether this is the family home, a place in the park or just hiding under your duvet, we all need a moment to feel protected once in a while.
-As you’ve probably guessed by now, our canine companions have the same needs; it could be a dog crate, a certain room in the house or their dog bed.
+Our canine companions have the same needs; it could be a dog crate, a certain room in the house or their dog bed.
 Imagine a ‘Do Not Disturb’ sign around this safe space for whenever your dog is spending time in their comfort zone.
 ADAPTIL Calm Home Diffuser is the perfect helping hand, making your dog’s safe place that bit more relaxing.
 Plugging the diffuser into this room gives off ‘comforting messages’ in your absence, making them feel even more secure in their environment when home alone.